Virginia's attorney general cleared in ethics probe

-RICHMOND, Virginia Virginia's attorney general, the leading Republican candidate in November's election for governor, was cleared on Thursday of wrongdoing in an ethics probe over $10,000 in gifts, free vacations and a catered Thanksgiving dinner he received from a company executive.
+RICHMOND, Va., July 18 Virginia's attorney general, the leading Republican candidate in November's election for governor, was cleared on Thursday of wrongdoing in an ethics probe over $10,000 in gifts, free vacations and a catered Thanksgiving dinner he received from a company executive.

 The investigation focused on whether Attorney General Ken Cuccinelli knowingly violated any sections of the state's conflict of interest act.
 In April, Cuccinelli updated his economic interest disclosures for the years 2009 to 2012 to reflect gifts received from Jonnie Williams Sr., chief executive of Star Scientific Inc dietary supplement company.